• Buy

 Mineral Management Spreadsheet

 We have created a free Mineral Management Spreadsheet that you can download and modify to suit your needs.
+There is also a free revenue tracking spreadsheet that is helpful in tracking royalty revenue from several sources.

 The basic spreadsheet has tabs for tracts, wells/units, leases, and division orders.
-Populate the spreadsheet with data from your records and your state's oil and gas regulatory agency.

 You might be amazed by what you learn while going through this process.